Otto Tschirch: Beyond the school walls

 Tschirch became a member of the Brandenburg an der Havel Historical Association in 1886.
 In 1894 he joined the management committee, becoming deputy secretary in 1894 and principal secretary to the association in 1895.
 Between 1909 and 1937 he served as its chairman.
 He was deeply involved in celebrations of the town's millennial anniversary in 1929.
 Along with this, he was appointed Municipal Archivist in 1899, initially on an honorary basis, but the position was one for which he received a salary between 1921 and 1929.

-It was in 1929 that his two-volume work "Geschichte der Chur- und Hauptstadt Brandenburg a. d.
-Havel.
-Festschrift zur Tausendjahrfeier der Stadt 1928/29" was published, its appearance timed to coincide with the town's millennium.
+It was in 1929 that his two-volume work Die Geschichte der Chur- und Hauptstadt Brandenburg an der Havel: Festschrift zur Tausendjahrfeier der Stadt 1928/29 was published, its appearance timed to coincide with the town's millennium.
 Most recently reprinted in 2013, the work has become a standard work on the history of Brandenburg and the region.

 In 1912 Tschirch was a co-founder of Brandenburg's Museum Association ("Vereinigung Brandenburgischer Heimatmuseen"), becoming deputy chairman in 1922 and chairman in 1932.
 After the museum opened, between 1923 and 1939, he was responsible for running it.
 He was also a member of the Historical Commission for the Brandenburg Province and Berlin between 1925 and the commission's closure in 1939.

 There was a move to have Otto Tschirch made an honorary citizen of Brandenburg an der Havel in 1929, but the idea was rejected by the young mayor of Brandenburg, Ernst Fresdorf.
 Fresdorf was a member of the SPD (party) and was suspicious of Tschirch's monarchist sympathies.
 However, Fresdorf moved on in 1932, and during 1933 Otto Tschirch was made an honorary citizen of his home town.
 Further recognition came in 1993 when a street in Brandenburg was named after him, to be followed by a school in 2007.